pagkly/Zed/Investopedia4/Racketeering Definition.md

 In November 2013, Los Angeles gang leader Kevin Eleby was sentenced to 25 years in federal prison in a RICO case.
 The gang used violence and intimidation to control a housing project in South Los Angeles.
 The RICO trial determined that the enterprise engaged in drug dealing, firearms trafficking, murder, witness intimidation, and armed robbery to control and terrorize the housing projects.11

 Two former Baltimore police officers pleaded guilty to federal racketeering charges in July 2017.
-Along with several other members of Baltimore's Gun Trace Task Force, they were accused of scheming to steal money, property, and narcotics by way of detaining individuals, entering residences, conducting traffic stops, and swearing out false search warrant affidavits.12
+Along with several other members of Baltimore's Gun Trace Task Force, they were accused of scheming to steal money, property, and narcotics by way of detaining individuals, entering residences, conducting traffic stops, and swearing out false search [[Warrant|warrant]] affidavits.12

 In June 2018, Cornel Dawson, the leader of a violent street gang called Black Souls, received multiple life sentences in a racketeering case.
 Five more gang members received similar sentences.
 The gang was found guilty of illegally controlling a six-block section of Chicago.
 The racketeering conviction included four murders committed and involvement in drug deals.13